 High register development, if done the right, is going to give you more than just high notes.
 Here are the three essential tips keeping you from playing high notes on the trumpet.

 You might be thinking, what’s the point?
-You don’t play the trumpet up
+You don’t play the trumpet up there anyway.

-control, your efficiency and your stamina and your confidence as a
+Well, playing high notes is going to dramatically improve your control, your efficiency and your stamina and your confidence as a trumpeter.

-thing you need is the potential to play high — the right technique.
+For you to develop a really, really, mature high register, the first thing you need is the potential to play high — the right technique.